Sanders, Frederick Department of Meteorology, Massachusetts Institute of Technology, Cambridge, Massachusetts.

 - Additional Reading

 The motion of air relative to the Earth's surface.
 The term usually refers to horizontal air motion, as distinguished from vertical motion, and to air motion averaged over a chosen period of 1–3 min.
 Micrometeorological circulations (air motion over periods of the order of a few seconds) and others small enough in extent to be obscured by this averaging are thereby eliminated.
-The choice of the 1- to 3-min interval has proven suitable for the study of the hour-to-hour and day-to-day changes in the atmospheric circulation pattern, and the larger-scale aspects of the atmospheric general circulation.
+The choice of the 1- to 3-min interval has proven suitable for the study of the hour-to-hour and day-to-day changes in the atmospheric circulation pattern, and the larger-scale aspects of the atmospheric general circulation (see illustration).

 The content above is only an excerpt.